 As one YouTube ecosystem executive told PandoDaily under the condition of anonymity:

 It almost seems like they dangled it in front of [Kyncl], only to give it away to another ‘insider.’
-Does that mean they don’t trust him yet?
+Does that mean they don't trust him yet?
 Or that Larry always will have his loyalists at the top?
-You have to what what this mean for Kyncl’s own upward mobility.
+You have to wonder what this means for Kyncl's own upward mobility.
 I think he was shocked.
 It never feels good when you have a ceiling placed on you right as you are hitting your stride in your career.

-Kyncl and Mehrotra both reportedly received promotions in conjunction with Wojcicki’s appointment, but this feels like a ceremonial move one at best, and surely they’re not the promotions the two had hoped for.
+Kyncl and Mehrotra both reportedly received promotions in conjunction with Wojcicki’s appointment, but this feels like a ceremonial move at best, and surely they’re not the promotions the two had hoped for.

 One explanation for the Wojcicki move put forth by Re/Code is that it was necessary to keep her happy and out of the hands of wooing VCs and executive recruiters.
 With Sridhar Ramsawamy joining Google’s senior team to oversee its commerce initiatives, Wojcicki had recently had her responsibilities halved and had expressed interest in finding her own kingdom to run.
 But playing musical chairs at a company as massive and complex as YouTube seems risky at best.